 Air ambulances bringing patients to our Emergency Department currently have to land in Ruskin Park.
 Patients are then transferred to us by road.
 Having an on-site helipad will reduce this transfer time from 20 minutes to just 5, saving valuable time for critical trauma patients.

 After many months of fundraising for our Time is Life appeal, we’re now on our way to having our own helipad, one of only three in London.
 Construction work has started on the roof of Ruskin Wing and our much needed Helipad is nearing completion.
-Thanks to everyone who supported the Helipad appeal – more news to follow in 2016.
+We will be announcing a launch date later in 2016.
+Thanks to everyone who supported the Helipad appeal.

 Work has begun to create a new, 60-bed Critical Care Unit (CCU).
 The £65 million facility is being built on top of an existing surgical block.